-The bayside of this campground offers just as many activities to enjoy, but is accessible to pedestrians only.
+The bayside of this campground offers just as many activities to enjoy but is accessible to pedestrians only.
 Head out of the rig and have a picnic, go on a nature walk, or just relax out on the beach.
-There are many nearby businesses that can supply you with fishing supplies and equipment for boating or surfing.
-During the peak summer months, you will not lack for activities to do, you can be as active or as relaxed as you like!
+Fishing, swimming, and boating will keep active campers busy.
+But it's your getaway, and you can be as active or as relaxed as you like!

 Silver Strand State Beach is an ideal RV destination year-round thanks to its sunny weather and proximity to San Diego.
 Even though you're just minutes from the city, you can still soak in the solitude of nature while enjoying incredible views of the Pacific Ocean.
 From swimming and surfing to hiking and fishing, you will have loads of outdoor adventures to choose from during your RV vacation to this idyllic beach escape.

 Heading south from the city of San Diego, this campground is located 4.5 miles south of Coronado on Highway 75, north of Imperial Beach.
 It is uniquely situated on a sand-spit that forms the outer edge of San Diego Bay on its east.
 Therefore, one side of the park faces the Pacific Ocean, and the other faces the bay.
 The campsites are on the Pacific Ocean side, and there are tunnels under Highway 75, giving you access to the picnic and beach areas on the bayside of the park.
 The exit is easy to navigate from the highway.